Tooth decay is, at its most basic definition, the destruction of the tooth enamel – which is the hard outer layer of the teeth.

 - Eat balanced and nutritious meals.
 Avoid chips, candy, pretzels, and other foods containing carbs.

 - Visit your dentist regularly.
 Get professional teeth cleanings and oral exams.

 You may have noticed that fluoride is present in almost every tooth decay prevention tip.
 This is because fluoride strengthens the enamel surface of the teeth, giving it better resistance against the plaque acids that cause tooth decay.

-For those who have tooth decay, several treatments are being offered by dentists.
+For those who have tooth decay, several dental services and treatments are being offered by dentists.
 Let’s take a look at them:

 - Dentists may apply a fluoride gel, paste or varnish on the affected tooth.